Roman Renaissance: Leo X 1513-1521

 He encouraged painting in particular, and Raphael benefitted enormously under his patronage.
 "Everything pertaining to art the pope turns over to Raphael", wrote an ambassador in 1518.
 He finished the decoration of the Stanze begun under Julius II, even referring to Leo X in some of the scenes.
-He painted the cartoons for the tapestries of the Sistine Chapel, which represent scenes from the lives of Saints Peter and Paul, the most magnificent of them being St. Peter's miraculous draught of fishes and St. Paul preaching in Athens.
+He painted the Raphael Cartoons for the tapestries of the Sistine Chapel, which represent scenes from the lives of Saints Peter and Paul, the most magnificent of them being St. Peter's miraculous draught of fishes and St. Paul preaching in Athens.
 A third famous enterprise was the decoration of the Vatican Loggia done by Raphael's pupils under his direction, and mostly from his designs.
 The most exquisite of his paintings are the Sistine Madonna and the Transfiguration.

 Sculpture was not as favored under Leo X as painting, and while Michelangelo worked on a marble façade for the Church of San Lorenzo in Florence, he did not finish it.
 The greatest and most difficult task was the continuation of the new St. Peter's.
 Bramante remained its chief architect until his death in 1514.
 Raphael succeeded him, but in his six years of office little was done, much to his regret, through lack of means.

 Leo X has spent all the money carefully saved by his predecessor Julius II.
-He sold indulgences to help pay for it, a mistake which led to the Reformation.
+He sold indulgences to help pay for it, a mistake which helped lead to the Protestant Reformation.
+Leo's reign was followed by the brief papacy of Pope Adrian VI, and then that of Leo's cousin Pope Clement VII from 1523.

+After the Sack of 1527

+The brutal Sack of Rome in 1527, by the troops of the Emperor Charles V, brought the Roman High Renaissance to an abrupt end.
+Some artists were killed, and most of the rest fled to other cities, as did their patrons in the Curia.
+When artistic activity revived, it was mostly in the Mannerist style.
+The so-called Counter-Maniera style was a reaction to Mannerist excesses supported by several patrons around the mid-century, with plainer and more naturalist depictions in the spirit of the Counter-Reformation.

+Rome once again became a driving centre of art at the end of the century, with the start of the Baroque.